naruto522ru/to-arch/README.md

 Preconditions:
 - a modern x86\_64 Linux in single-user mode
-- about 8GB of free space on the / filesystem
+- about 4GB of free space on the / filesystem
 - Internet connection

-How basic is the installed Gentoo system?
+How basic is the installed Arch system?
 A current Stage-3 system with current Portage repository is installed.
 So it is quite uptodate and can easily be brought to a fully patched level by running:
 ```
-emerge -uavD world
+pacman -Syyu --noconfirm
 ```
 Where to continue the installation?
 You can simply continue working through the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation#Choosing_the_right_profile) where Portage is configured and a profile is chosen.